-We like these cookies throughout the day, for a healthy snack, a quick breakfast, with lunch or after dinner.
+We like these autoimmune protocol cookies throughout the day, for a healthy snack, a quick breakfast, with lunch or after dinner.

 Coconut Butter & Tiger Nut Flour

-AIP “Chocolate” Banana Cookies contain a couple of very healthy ingredients: coconut butter and tiger nut flour.
+AIP “Chocolate” Banana Cookies contain a couple very healthy ingredients: coconut butter and tiger nut flour.

-To make homemade coconut butter, simply process unsweetened dried coconut in your food processor until it’s runny, about eight minutes for most machines.
+To make homemade coconut butter, you simply process unsweetened dried coconut in your food processor until it’s runny, about eight minutes for most machines.
 I use five cups shredded coconut for the best outcome.
-A high-speed blender works great too; just be sure to use the low speed, and you may need the tamper.
-Want a full recipe?
-Find How to Make Coconut Butter here.
+A high-speed blender also works great for this job; just be sure to use the low speed, and you may need the tamper.

 Tiger nuts also offer magnesium, iron, tons of other vitamins and minerals and oleic acid, a monounsaturated fat. (source)